 Rabbi Julius Gordon said, “Love is not blind.
 It sees more and not less, but because it sees more, it is willing to see less.”
 Once your head takes over, you start to become more aware of the traits you ignored in the beginning of your relationship.
 You start to use logic more as you fall out of the honeymoon stage.
 Logic is a valuable intellectual trait but it can also be destructive, especially in relationships.

 Here is the train of thought of someone who is in their head, instead of fully loving with their heart:

 The answer is: Your head takes over.
 Logic is a valuable intellectual trait, but in the realm of relationships, it can be destructive.
 Here is the train of thought of someone who is in their head, instead of fully loving with their heart:

 “I wonder what they’re going to do for me for my birthday.
 I planned such a great day for their birthday, and they loved it.
 But they haven’t even mentioned my birthday yet this year.
 What if they forget completely?
 Like they forgot to congratulate me when I got that promotion.
 Or like how they forget even the little things, like the fact that I don’t like ginger.
 How can I have a partner who doesn’t know I don’t like ginger?!”

-“When you’re in attraction, love is easy.
+As Tony says, when you’re in attraction, love is easy.
+Love is blind.
 When you’re not attracted, you get in your head.
-You leave your heart and your body and you go to your head.” — Tony Robbins
+You leave your heart and your body and you go to your head.

 Header image © Arman25/shutterstock